Grass Is Greener | How to Grow a Lush Lawn

 According to USDA data, about half of Virginia’s soil has a pH level of under five, which is too acidic for proper grass growth.
 In addition, 30 percent of the area has soil which is too dense to allow for proper growth of grass roots.
 However, both of these issues can be solved with some careful preparation before germination.

-While waiting for your soil results and before planting grass seed, you’ll want to remove any weeds competing for space.
+While waiting for your soil results and before planting grass seed, you’ll want to consider weed control and remove any weeds competing for space.
 To avoid using potent chemicals which can be toxic to pets and beneficial insects, it’s advised to manually dig any weed patches with a flatbladed shovel.
 Be sure to get the roots to discourage regrowth.
 For large weed patches, rent a sod cutter from a local hardware store, which will remove the roots.

 In situations where a lawn is filled with bare spots, rocky soil, and weeds, it may be simpler in the long run to wipe the slate clean and start over.
 In this case, you’ll want to rent a rototiller from a local hardware store, and use it to break up and aerate the soil to allow for new growth.
 But if your lawn has only minor damage and bare spots, rototilling is not necessary.